South Jordan, Utah: Twentieth century

-In the late 1890s, alfalfa hay was introduced and took the place of tougher native grasses which had been used up to that point for feed for livestock.
+In the late 1890s, alfalfa hay was introduced and took the place of tougher native grasses that had been used up to that point for feed for livestock.
 In good years, alfalfa could produce three crops that were stored for winter.
 Sugar beets were introduced to South Jordan around 1910.
 Farmers liked sugar beets because they could be sold for cash at the Utah-Idaho Sugar Company factory in West Jordan.

 A big celebration was held on January 14, 1914, to commemorate the arrival of electrical power, the addition of a water tank and supply system for indoor pumping and a new park for South Jordan.
 By the 1930s, the area needed a water tank to store water for residents living further west.
 The only way to get a federal grant was to incorporate and become a city.
 Citizens voted to incorporate on November 8, 1935, and immediately issued bonds to obtain money for the water tank.
 The city was initially governed by a Town Board with responsibilities over parks, water and the cemetery.
 In 1978, the city moved to a mayor-council form of government and assumed local supervision of police, fire, road and building inspections from Salt Lake County.

-One of the worst school bus accidents in United States history occurred on December 1, 1938.
+One of the worst school-bus accidents in United States history occurred on December 1, 1938.
 A bus loaded with 38 students from South Jordan, Riverton, and Bluffdale crossed in front of an oncoming train that was obscured by fog and snow.
-The bus was broadsided killing the bus driver and 23 students.
+The bus was broadsided, killing the bus driver and 23 students.

 The concern about bus safety from the South Jordan accident led to changes in state and eventually federal law mandating that buses stop and open the doors before proceeding into a railroad crossing.
-The same railroad crossing was the site of many other crashes in the following years with the last deadly crash occurring on December 31, 1995, when three teens died while crossing the tracks in their car.
+The same railroad crossing was the site of many other crashes in the following years, with the last deadly crash occurring on December 31, 1995, when three teens died while crossing the tracks in their car.
 The crossing was finally closed, but not until crashes occurred in 1997 and 2002.